Your parenting style can play a huge part in how your kids grow up.

 High demandingness/High responsiveness

-Authoritative parents have a blend of encouraging mature behavior and achievement through high expectations, with the striking balance of being responsive and warm.
+Authoritative parents blend encouraging mature behavior and achievement through high expectations, with the striking balance of being responsive and warm.

 Boundaries are often created through honest discussions and clarity.
-The reasoning is the backbone of any explanation, as children are nurtured in areas of growth, beliefs, and morals.
+Reasoning is the backbone of any explanation, as children are nurtured in growth, beliefs, and morals.

 Learning is a healthy mix of absorbing information, asking questions, and finding answers, which results in excellence in education settings.